Jalisco New Generation Cartel: 2011 Sinaloa massacre

 On 23 November 2011, a total of 26 bodies—16 of them burned to death—were located in several abandoned vehicles in Sinaloa.
 The incident began at early hours of the morning in Culiacán, Sinaloa with the discovery of a vehicle on fire.
-When the police forces managed to put down the flames, they found inside the vehicle a dozen of bodies burned to death, and with wood remains on top of them.
+When the police forces managed to put down the flames, they found inside the vehicle a dozen bodies burned to death, and with wood remains on top of them.
 All of the victims were handcuffed.
-Later on at 07:00 hours, anonymous calls from civilians notified the police that another vehicle in the northern city limits of Culiacán was on fire.
+Later, at 07:00, anonymous calls from civilians notified the police that another vehicle in the northern city limits of Culiacán was on fire.
 The vehicle on fire was a Ford Ranger, and inside were four bodies with bulletproof vests and handcuffed.
-During the night, 10 more bodies were found throughout several different municipalities.
+During the night, 10 more bodies were found throughout several municipalities.

 The killings were allegedly carried out by Los Zetas as a response to the massacres done by the Matazetas (CJNG) in Veracruz.
 Stratfor believes that this major move by Los Zetas into the territory of the Sinaloa Cartel demonstrates the Zeta's ability to attack the "heart of those cartels' territories."